 She found herself pointing it at Peach, who was biting the end of the machine pistol in the other hand of the man who swung himself inside her cab.
 That was him.
 Dark face, snarling, “Drive!
 Go!
 Go fast!”

-Keisha shifted with her right hand also holding the Luger, steering with her left, and she put her foot down.
+Keisha shifted with her right hand full of Luger, steering with her left, and she put her foot down.
 The gearing howled.
 More shots pinged somewhere through the truck’s lower structure.
 She holstered the gun so she could gear up at the freeway entrance.
-Her foot was not quite pushing the floor boards.
+Her foot was not quite pushing the floorboards.
 She revved the poor old Kenilworth’s engine as hard as she dared, barely checking her mirrors, barreling onto the Interstate like she could drive with a red rose in her death’s-head teeth.